skypilot-org/skypilot/sky/design_docs/cluster_name.md

 - Lower-level components: for the components that directly interact with the cloud provider, the newly generated name will be used, including, the underlying `ray up`, `provision` module, etc. `cluster_name_on_cloud` in code.
+- Cluster name on cloud: names of clusters on the cloud will always be `cluster_name_on_cloud`, including the cluster name shown in cloud consoles, the cluster name in the tag (ray-cluster-name), etc.

 ## Examples